awsdocs/aws-cdk-guide/v2/use_cfn_template.md

 ------

-The `getNestedStack()` method returns an [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include.CfnInclude.html#getwbrnestedwbrstacklogicalid](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include.CfnInclude.html#getwbrnestedwbrstacklogicalid) instance, from which you can access the AWS CDK [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html) instance via the `stack` property \(as shown in the example\) or the original AWS CloudFormation template object via `includedTemplate`, from which you can load resources and other AWS CloudFormation elements\.
+The `getNestedStack()` method returns an [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include.CfnInclude.html#getwbrnestedwbrstacklogicalid](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.cloudformation_include.CfnInclude.html#getwbrnestedwbrstacklogicalid) instance\.
+From this instance, you can access the AWS CDK [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.NestedStack.html) instance via the `stack` property \(as shown in the example\)\.
+You can also access the original AWS CloudFormation template object via `includedTemplate`, from which you can load resources and other AWS CloudFormation elements\.